therealviklo/spooky2asm/readme.md

 spooky2asm
 ==========
 spooky2asm is a command-line program that compiles [Spooky](https://github.com/jsannemo/spooky-vm/) to x86-64 NASM assembly.
+I don't think that the assembly that the compiler generates is very efficient, but it works (hopefully).
 Currently, it only supports Windows.
 (The compiler can run on other operating systems but the assembly that it generates is made for Windows.)

 Usage
 -----